-Yard Waste Bags or Bundles shall not exceed forty (40) pounds or two (2) feet in diameter and three (3) feet in length, and tree stumps, dirt or rocks will not be allowed.
-One Yard Waste Bundle will be equal to one (l) Compostable Yard Waste Bag.

-Disposal.
-Yard Waste collected from the City shall be disposed of at a yard waste transfer or composting facility(s) that, to the Contractor's knowledge, is in conformance with all local and state regulations.
-The Contractor shall notify the City of the disposal location(s).

-Collection Location.
-Properties will be required to set out Yard Waste Carts, Compostable Bags and Yard Waste Bundles at the Collection Location no later than 6:00

-a.m. on the day Collection.
-Properties that do not have Yard Waste set out and request a later pick-up may be charged an additional trip service charge provided that the Property has been notified of the fee and approves the return fee in advance.

 ARTICLE 8.
 RECYCLABLES COLLECTION

 Weekly Collection.
 Recyclables Collection shall be weekly and shall fulfill the requirements of Article 3.
-The Contractor will collect Recyclable Materials designated by the City (See Attachment 4).
-The City retains the right to make additions or deletions to the list of Recyclable materials.
+The Contractor will collect Recyclable Materials designated by the City (See Attachment 4

 Recyclables Removal.
 Contractor shall provide for the removal of Recyclable materials from properties in the City as provided in this Agreement.
-Extra Materials: Contractor will collect all extra Recyclables that are set out.
+Extra Materials: Contractor will collect all extra Recyclables that are appropriately set out.
 Materials shall be placed in wheeled, lidded carts.
 Corrugated Cardboard will be stacked but not tied.

 Refusal Notice.
 If any Property places any items out for pickup and the item is not taken by Contractor, Contractor shall provide written notification of reason(s) for refusal to pick up the item to the Property by use of an Education Tag on the Cart, and to the City as specified in Section 8.2.